How to Install Snapd and Snap Store on Debian (13, 12, 11)

 Install Snap Store on Debian

 The Snap Store GUI is optional.
-If you prefer managing packages exclusively through the command line, skip this section.
+If you prefer managing packages through the command line, skip this section.
 All snap commands work without it.

 sudo snap install snap-store

-Launching the Snap Store
+Launch the Snap Store on Debian

 snap run snap-store

-Alternatively, for more intuitive access to the Snap Store, navigate through your desktop environment: Activities > Show Applications > Snap Store.
+Or navigate through your desktop environment: Activities > Show Applications > Snap Store.

 Troubleshoot Snap on Debian

-Fix Missing Snap Application Icons
+Fix Missing Snap Application Icons on Debian

 sudo ln -s /etc/profile.d/apps-bin-path.sh /etc/X11/Xsession.d/99snap